 March 18, 2021, 8:00-11:00 AM

-This program will focus on faculty research and student projects, WPI’s institutional partners in Asia, and what future collaborations in the region could look like.
-Meng Bo, Associate Dean of the Office of International Affairs at Tsinghua University, will deliver the keynote address.
+This program focused on faculty research and student projects, WPI’s institutional partners in Asia, and what future collaborations in the region could look like.
+Meng Bo, Associate Dean of the Office of International Affairs at Tsinghua University, delivered the keynote address.

 April 21, 2021, 8:30-11:30AM

-Mark Leonard, co-founder and director of the European Council on Foreign Relations, will deliver a keynote address.
-An alumni panel will discuss the outlook for business in Europe after the coronavirus followed by a Critical Conversation on the circular economy.
+Mark Leonard, co-founder and director of the European Council on Foreign Relations, delivered the keynote address.
+Panels featuring WPI alums, faculty, and partners discussed the outlook for business in Europe after the coronavirus and the circular economy.